 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by the endowment while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity or for a donor-specified period as well as board-designated funds.
 As approved by the Board of Directors, the endowment assets are invested with the expectation of generating a long-term rate of total return in excess of the spending allocation percentage above the rate of inflation.
-The Foundation will make an annual spending allocation of not more than 5% of the average fair market value of each endowment fund, based on the thirteen-quarter average as of June 30th of each fiscal year to be available for the subsequent fiscal year.
+The Foundation has a current policy of appropriating for distribution each year up to 4.5 percent of its endowment fund's average fair value over the prior thirteen quarters, unless prohibited by donor stipulations.